cyrilBenningerHEIG/manevent/README.md

-# Manevent API
-Manevent is a simple application written on [Node.js](https://nodejs.org/) with the use of [Express.js](https://expressjs.com/) framework based on [Mongo DB](https://www.mongodb.com/) which allows the following set of interactions :

-1. to add / modify / delete an event
-2. to add / modify / detele a user
-3. a real-time communication by an event between subscribed users

-The documentation of the 1st and the 2nd points can be found in the `/docs` folder of our application.
-The 3rd point is explained below.

 # API Manevent

 Manevent is a simple application written on [Node.js](https://nodejs.org/) with the use of [Express.js](https://expressjs.com/) framework based on [Mongo DB](https://www.mongodb.com/) which allows the following set of interactions :